 Artificial Urinary Sphincter

 This is a special treatment option available for men with urinary incontinence.
-As the neck part of the urinary bladder would have lost its capacity to expand and contract, and there will be constant bladder leakage.
-This treatment is provided to stop this problem.
+When the neck part of the urinary bladder loses its capacity to expand and contract, there will be a constant bladder leakage.
+Artificial Urinary Sphincter is provided to arrest this problem.
 In this treatment, a titanium sphincter will be installed over urinary tract.
-Along with this, a switch will also be placed near the groin region.
+Along with this, a switch will also be placed near the groin area.

 This sphincter will block the leakage from the urinary bladder.
-Naturally, it will be in the closed position so it stops the urine on its path.
+Normally, it will be in the closed position so it stops the urine on its path.
 Once the urinary bladder is full, the patient will feel the need to urinate.
-He can then rush to a restroom and press the installed switch to open up the closed sphincter, this will clear the path for urine, and it will be released.
+He can then rush to a restroom and press the installed switch to open up the closed sphincter, this will clear the path for urine to be released.
 Once the bladder is emptied, the person can release the switch to close the sphincter.
 This treatment will provide a permanent solution to involuntary urination problem in men.